How To Choose Computer RAM For PC, Laptop, Tablet, and Gaming

 4. Consult with Manufacturer: Check the motherboard and RAM manufacturer’s compatibility lists.

-What should I do if my PC doesn’t recognize the new RAM?
+What should I do if my PC doesn’t recognize the new Computer RAM?

 If your PC doesn’t recognize the new RAM, follow these steps: